DVM Program Application

 An admission Average is calculated for each applicant based on a combination of academic performance (Academic Average, weighted as 75% of their Admission Average) and non-academic attributes as assessed by their current Casper score (weighted at 25% of their Admission Average).
 All applicants in the cohort are ranked based on their Admission Average, and the top-ranked applicants based on this score will then progress to the second stage of consideration.

 The top applicants in each cohort, as ranked based on Admissions Average, are selected for the next stage of consideration, where non-academic characteristics are further assessed.
-At this stage, the DVM program Admissions Committee reviews all information provided in the BIFs/VMCAS Application Form, including experience, personal statements, and referee assessments.
+At this stage, the DVM program Admissions Committee reviews all information provided in the BIFs/VMCAS Application Form, including experience, personal statements and referee assessments.
 Any applications that the DVM program Admission Committee feels do not meet expectations are removed from further consideration.
-Following file review, the top-ranked applicants from this stage are invited for an interview.
+Following the file review, the top-ranked applicants from this stage are invited for an interview.

 The interview allows applicants to respond to interview questions in a manner that showcases their non-academic attributes such as verbal communication skills and maturity level, as well as to articulate why they want to be a veterinarian.
 During the interview, applicants should be able to elaborate on the information provided in their Background Information Form (BIF) or VMCAS form.
 Reflecting on past experiences in advance of the interview enables applicants to speak freely about themselves and their experiences during the interview.